marc2332/bliss/doc/docs/config_wago.md

 ## Modbus Protocol ##
 The standard Modbus serial protocol defines mainly:

-- 4 memory areas on the device that can be accessed writing, reading or both
+* 4 memory areas on the device that can be accessed writing, reading or both
-- how to construct and send requests to the device and how to interpret responses.
+* how to construct and send requests to the device and how to interpret responses

-What the protocol does not define are information are contained in those specific memory areas as this is device dependent.
+What the protocol does not define are information contained in those specific memory areas as this is device dependent.
 In order to obtain this information is necessary to consult the documentation provided by the producer.

 The Modbus/TCP protocol is built on top of the Modbus serial protocol as it encapsulates Modbus messages through a TCP/IP socket usually on standard port 502.

 ## Wago PLCs ##
 Wago PLCs are usually composed by a main core board plus some number of additional boards as needed containing Input or Output channels.
-Those channels are mapped in the Wago PLC throught modbus memory areas, so in this implementation we can access, read and modify those using this
+The bliss wago class access these values reading or writing specific modbus registers.
+The user is allowed to map these input/output channels with string names through the yml file as described after.

 ## Configuration ##